StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 ➡️ [Deploy StackState Agents and kube-state-metrics](../../setup/agent/kubernetes-openshift.md).

 {% hint style="info" %}
 To integrate with other services, a separate instance of the [StackState Agent](../../setup/agent/about-stackstate-agent.md) should be deployed on a standalone VM.
-It's not currently possible to configure a StackState Agent deployed on an OpenShift cluster with checks that integrate with other services.
+It isn't currently possible to configure a StackState Agent deployed on an OpenShift cluster with checks that integrate with other services.
 {% endhint %}

 ### Configure kube-state-metrics